Moesif/moesif-servlet/README.md

 }
 ```

-## How to use
+## How to Use

-Different Java web frameworks have different way of configuring filters.
+Different Java web frameworks have different way of configuring servlet filters.
-Go to your specific framework's instructions below:
+The following sections describe the instructions for different frameworks:

 - [Spring Boot](#spring-boot)
 - [Spring MVC](#spring-mvc-java-config)